brentvollebregt/nitratine.net/README.md

 ### Data Manipulation
 In /admin, there is a "Download JSON" and "Upload JSON" button.
 This allows you to download JSON to the text box underneath, edit and re-upload it to the server.

-### CWD
-In /admin, there is a "CWD" button.
-This button simple alerts the current working directory for debugging purposes.

 ### Article Management
 In /admin, under "Download Article" you can enter a sub and an article name to download the article as a .zip<br>